-Discover the results of the consultation
+DISCOVER THE RESULTS OF THE CONSULTATION

 PRELIMINARY CONSULTATION OF THE BUS ENTRE SEINE PROJECT: KEY FIGURES OF PARTICIPATION

-From 20 September to 22 October 2021, Île-de-France Mobilités and the project partners organised a preliminary consultation on the project to develop Aulnay, Sevran, Villepinte and Tremblay-en-France bus lanes, which aims to improve bus travel between the stations of Aulnay, Sevran Beaudottes and Vert Galant.
-It was an opportunity to inform the inhabitants and public transport users of the sector and to start a dialogue with them through the following system: 4 field meetings, 2 workshops-walks, leaflets with T coupon distributed throughout the sector, a form accessible directly from the project website.
+From 19 March to 20 April 2018, Île-de-France Mobilités and the project partners organised the preliminary consultation of the Bus Entre Seine project, which aims to improve bus travel between the Pont de Bezons and the stations of Argenteuil, Sartrouville and Cormeilles-en-Parisis.
+It was an opportunity to inform the inhabitants and public transport users of the sector and to start a dialogue with them through the following system: 3 field meetings, 2 public meetings, leaflets with T coupon distributed throughout the sector, a form accessible directly from the project site, as well as a participatory map allowing you to submit a geolocated notice.

 The collection of various contributions from the public has enabled Île-de-France Mobilités to better understand the expectations of the territory and to draw the main lessons from the consultation, useful for the continuation of the project.
 In summary, the main elements retained are: